Banner Health

 Ischemic Stroke

 A majority of the strokes that happen are ischemic strokes.
-These types of strokes happen when blood flow is blocked through the artery that provides blood to the brain.
+These types of strokes happen when a blood vessel that supplies blood to the brain becomes blocked.
 The blockages in ischemic strokes are usually caused by blood clots.

 Hemorrhagic Stroke